-In recent years our understanding of how people heal from the loss of a significant person in their lives has shifted away from staged based models to a more nuanced, more individual view of how healing unfolds, and what it means.
-This workshop focuses on what helping professionals need to know about our evolving understanding of grief, about the emergence of various categories of complicated, or prolonged grief, and about how to help people who are grieving.
+In recent years, our understanding of how people heal from the loss of a significant person in their lives has shifted away from stage-based models to a more nuanced, more individual view of how healing unfolds and what it means.
+This workshop focuses on what helping professionals need to know about our evolving understanding of grief, about the emergence of various categories of complicated or prolonged grief, and about how to help people who are grieving.

-Many people who seek mental health services—and many who don’t – suffer from the ongoing effects of significant loss.
-Unrecognized and untreated grief is often at the heart of depression, low self esteem, relationship conflicts and a range of other problems.
-While most people experience sadness, anger and other powerful emotions when they suffer a loss, a substantial percentage of people continue to experience functional impairment.
+Many people who seek mental health services—and many who don’t—experience the ongoing effects of significant loss.
+Unrecognized and untreated grief is often at the heart of depression, low self-esteem, relationship conflicts, and a range of other problems.
+While most people experience sadness, anger, and other powerful emotions when they suffer a loss, a substantial percentage of people continue to experience functional impairment.
 While supportive services may be helpful to many grievers, for these individuals it may well be the difference between their withdrawing from life and gradually returning to it.

 This Web Conference is designed to help clinicians:

-3) Use a resource based strategy to help clients adapt to loss.
+- Use a resource-based strategy to help individuals adapt to loss.

 In short, participants will be able to listen to the event by calling in to our teleconference center.
 Prior to the event, all participants will be sent an email with instructions on how to login to the teleconference center.
 This event will include lecture and question and answer periods.